eea/volto-eea-design-system/website/docs/md_components/heading_components/usage_markdown.md

-Effective headings are recognizable immediately, and help readers understand the flow of content on the page
+Effective headings are recognizable immediately, and help readers understand the flow of content on the page.

-## How to Use
+### How to Use
 - Employ Visual Contrast to Make Headings Stand Out.
 Headings need to appear separate from the rest of the content on the page.
 - Size matters: Headings Should Be Big
 - Use Headings as Titles.
 If we’re labeling a section of a website, the heading serves as the title for the section